alexlib/OpenRiverCam/docs/cameras.rst

   would have a camera pointing upstream on a bridge, your first point should be on the right-top side of the objective, the second on the bottom right, the third on the bottom left and the last on the top-left.

-- Third, you will have to provide information that allows OpenRiverCam to re-interpret the locations of groujnd control points in new movies, with different water levels.
+- Third, you will have to provide information that allows OpenRiverCam to re-interpret the locations of ground control points in new movies, with different water levels.
 Because of the change in water level, the water moves closer (when water level is higher than in your sample movie) or further away from the lens (when  the water level is lower.
 This can easily be re-interpreted by providing: